JMSkelton/VASPToGULP/Example_SrO-IBRION-6/README.md

 This contains the "main" (initial) structure along with the unique non-zero components of the calculated elastic-constant matrix and the calculated phonon frequencies and eigenvectors in an `observables` block.

-Below this are several blocks of data similar to the following:
+Below this are several blocks of data with headings similar to the following:

 ```
 # Calculated gradients/strain derivatives for Structure 1